bolajiolayinka1800-analyst/TPRM-Vendor-Risk-Fraud-Analysis/README.md

 Applied to the Fintech & Digital Payments Industry OVERVIEW

-Fintech companies rely heavily on third-party vendors — payment processors, KYC/KYB providers, cloud infrastructure, and compliance partners.
+Fintech companies rely heavily on third-party vendors payment processors, KYC/KYB providers, cloud infrastructure, and compliance partners.
 Each relationship introduces risk.
-This project simulates how real-world risk teams operate: not just identifying risky vendors, but understanding why they are risky, detecting fraud signals, and recommending actionable responses.
+This project simulates how real world risk teams operate: not just identifying risky vendors, but understanding why they are risky, detecting fraud signals, and recommending actionable responses.
 The system is built on 1,000 simulated vendor records, combining SQL-based analytics with an executive Power BI dashboard.

 It aligns with both: